-Add more actions depending on the age and physical fitness level of your students.
+Add more actions depending on the age and physical fitness level of your little ones.

 60. Write Backwards.

-On a loose-leaf sheet of paper, challenge your elementary students to write their names or a short message backwards in print or in cursive.
+On a loose-leaf sheet of paper, challenge students to write their names or a short message backward in print or in cursive.

 Then they’ll have a partner turn the paper over and hold it up to the light in order to read it.
-A mirror works well for reading the message also.
+A mirror works great for reading the message also.

 61. Write With Non-Dominant Hand.